 Carmen McRae, a jazz singer and songwriter, was born on April 8, 1920 in Harlem, New York.
-Her father, Oscar McRae, and her mother, Evadne, immigrated to the United States from Costa Rica and Jamaica.
+Her father Osmond Llewelyn McRae was born in Santa Cruz, Jamaica in 1891; he moved from Jamaica to Costa Rica to Cuba and then to New York City, where Carmen was born to Osmond and his second wife Evadne (originally Evadne Gayle).
 Oscar McRae owned a health club at the McAlpin Hotel in Harlem.
 McRae learned to play piano at a young age and she won an amateur singing contest at the Apollo Theatre around 1939.
 As a teenager she befriended musician and songwriter Irene Kitching, who helped McRae become involved in the Harlem jazz scene.
 McRae graduated from Julia Richman High School in 1938.
-She achieved her first notoriety the following year when she wrote the song “Dream of Life” and Billie Holiday recorded it for the Vocalion/Okeh label.
+She achieved her first notoriety the following year when she wrote the song “Dream of Life” and Billie Holiday recorded it for the Vocalion/ Okeh label.

 In the early 1940s, McRae moved to Alabama and married jazz drummer Kenny Clarke, whom she would later divorce.
 In 1941, McRae moved to Washington, D.C. where she worked for the government but returned to New York City in 1943.
 There she resumed her career, singing with Benny Carter, Earl Hines, Count Basie, and Mercer Ellington’s bands.
 Around this time she also worked in the chorus at Club Harlem in Atlantic City.
 Her singing reflected the influences of Billie Holiday and Sarah Vaughan.
 After spending several years singing in Chicago, Illinois, Minton’s Playhouse in New York hired her as a pianist and then as a member of Tony Scott’s band.